-'''

 -fingerprint certificate fingerprint

-'''

 Specifies the fingerprint of the NetBackup CA that needs to be decommissioned.
 Use this option with -decommissionCA.
+The fingerprint can be of SHA-1 or SHA-256 algorithm.

 -fpfile filename

 This option accepts the root certificate fingerprint information that is required for validating the root certificate of the remote master server.
 You can store the fingerprint details in a text file.